 You may know that Bob, Lorna and Julia Hill, long time supporters of the Caboolture Road Runners club, provide an annual award and perpetual trophy to a club member nominated by his/her peers as “Clubperson” of the year.
 The Hills hosted a regular Sunday run of 11 kilometres over some serious hills from their place in Campbell’s Pocket from 1988 until they moved to Hervey Bay in 2003.
-Virtually every Sunday for 15 years the Hill family made us welcome in their home after a hard run on a tough course, then served breakfast of fresh locally grown fruit, cereal etc etc. Bob was a founding member of the CRR and remains its only life member.
+Virtually every Sunday for 15 years the Hill family made us welcome in their home after a hard run on a tough course, then served breakfast of fresh locally grown fruit, cereal etc etc. Bob was a founding member of the CRR.
 Both Bob and Lorna have always kept fit.
 Bob is still a very handy competitive runner and regularly cycles.
 He has encouraged many CRR runners and others to achieve their potential and regularly lead sessions at the track in Caboolture.

 Wayne Bennett said there were three things to remember in the context of organisations like CRR and its people.
 He said “You’ve got to turn up, do your best and put in for your mates”.
 These sentiments exactly reflect the Hill family ethos, so our Clubperson award will recognise these things specifically.